 This is so simple, yet elegant.
 Perfect for a party platter.
 Your guests will think you spent all afternoon on this.

 Spread cream cheese frosting on cookies.
-You can use the homemade version from above, or store bought.
+You can use the homemade version from above, or store-bought.
 By the way, I used canned cream cheese frosting, but feel free to make your own.

-Top with fresh raspberry.
+Top with a fresh raspberry.

 Lorna Doone – Way #3

-I found a recipe that combined peanut butter, caramel, marshmallows, chocolate all layered on top of a Lorna Doone crust.
+I found a recipe that combined peanut butter, caramel, marshmallows, and chocolate all layered on top of a Lorna Doone crust.
 Well, I didn’t really want to invest that much time in a batch of cookies.
-My thought was why not recreate the cookie on an individual basis so I can enjoy this wonderful treat any time I want.
+My thought was why not recreate the cookie on an individual basis so I can enjoy this wonderful treat any time I want?
 They turned out great, by the way.

-Spread peanut butter on top of cookies (homemade or store bought).
+Spread peanut butter on top of cookies (homemade or store-bought).